If your shortlist of business schools doesn’t include a European program, it should.

 For more advice on what top European programs are looking for and advice on positioning your application view my article, Applying to INSEAD: Advice for 6 Typical Profiles.

 Fortuna Admissions Co-Founder and Director Caroline Diarte Edwards is a former Director of Admissions, Marketing and Financial Aid for the INSEAD MBA program.
+Our directors and expert coaches are former MBA admissions gatekeepers at the leading international programs including INSEAD, LBS, IE and HEC, and more.
 For a candid assessment of your chances of admission success at a top MBA program, sign up for a free consultation.